amrsyfiq/chrome-anti-phishing/README.md

 4. Click the `Load unpacked` and select the Chrome-anti-phishing folder
 5. For the black list technique, copy the "phishing-urls.json" file to the localhost directory
 6. To update the `phishing-urls.json`, get the repository manually from https://www.phishtank.com/developer_info.php
-7. Reload the extensions and restart chrome
+7. Reload the Chrome Anti-Phishing extension and restart Chrome